Irene Falcón: Early years

 Irene Lewy Rodríguez was born in Madrid on 27 November 1907, the second of three sisters.

 Her father was Siegried Levy Herzberg, a middle-class Polish Jew.

-Her father died when she was five, and to survive her mother rented rooms in their house in the Calle de Trafalgar.
+Her father died when she was five, and to survive her mother, María del Carmen Rodríguez Núñez, rented rooms in their house in the Calle de Trafalgar.

 Irene was educated at the German College and learned four languages.

 She obtained a position as a librarian for Santiago Ramón y Cajal (1852–1934).

 He was a biologist who won the Nobel Prize.

 In 1922 Irene Lewy met the Peruvian journalist César Falcón (1892–1970), and fell in love.

 Two years later the newspaper El Sol asked Falcón to move to London as a correspondent.

 They married, and Irene accompanied him.
 She was contracted as correspondent by the daily La Voz (The Voice), a Spanish newspaper.

 Their son Mayo was born in London in May 1926 but was not registered at the Spanish consulate due to concerns with the dictatorship of Miguel Primo de Rivera.

 Irene and César returned to Spain after Primo de Rivera fell in 1930.

 The Falcóns published Historia Nueva (New History) and launched the party Izquierda Revolucionaria y Antiimperialista (IRYA: Anti-Imperialist Revolutionary Left).

 Irene founded the feminist organization Mujeres Antifascistas (Anti-Fascist Women).

 She edited a collection of books by women, the best feminist literature of the time, including work by Doris Langley Moore, Vera Inber and Dora Russell, wife of Bertrand Russell, whom Irene had met in London.